 Especially in ingredients such as salami, ham, and cheese, salt is needed for its preservative properties to prevent bacterial and mold growth and protect the ingredients' microbiological safety.
 A lack of salt jeopardizes food safety and product shelf-life; other ingredients or preservatives would have to take over this function.
 If you want to do without these, as we do at Dr. Oetker, a residual amount of salt is still required for certain types of products, which ultimately cannot be reduced any further.

-Nevertheless, between 2007 and 2021, we were able to reduce the salt content in our frozen pizzas from 1.59 grams / 100 grams to 1.12 grams / 100 grams through a gradual reduction.
-For 2022, the salt content is forecasted at 1.06 grams / 100 grams.
+Nevertheless, between 2007 and 2023, we were able to reduce the salt content in our frozen pizzas from 1.59 grams / 100 grams to 1.09 grams / 100 grams through a gradual reduction.

 In cooperation with raw material manufacturers, suppliers, and universities, Dr. Oetker is conducting research into reducing the salt content of the basic raw materials, particularly for our pizzas.
 However, due to the properties of salt, this process proves to be challenging.